majduk/charm-k8s-mongodb/README.md

-Juju Charm for Mon on Kubernetes
+Juju Charm for MongoDB on Kubernetes
 ==================================

 CI Badges